jxing0831/jxing0831.github.io/_pages/about.md

 ------

-🔔Advertisement: If you are interested in open source culture and willing to help others, you can fill out this [application form](https://forms.office.com/pages/responsepage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAYAAAgdZFtUMjFXUVFDUzJPQldNOVZLVTZSMEFIS0xEUy4u) to join the SHUOSC, which is a open source community organized by students in SHU.
+🔔Advertisement: If you are interested in the culture of the geek and open source and willing to help others, you can fill out this [application form](https://forms.office.com/pages/responsepage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAYAAAgdZFtUMjFXUVFDUzJPQldNOVZLVTZSMEFIS0xEUy4u) to join the SHUOSC, which is an open source community organized by students in SHU.
 I will be happy to help you with my friends to explore.
 Thanks and glad you can come with us!